l7mp/stunner/doc/OBSOLETE.md

   - Egress
 ```

-In order for STUNner to reach a media server pod inside the cluster is if the operator explicitly
+In order for clients to reach a media server pod via STUNner the user must explicitly whitelist the
-whitelists the target service in the above access control rule.
-Suppose that we want STUNner to
+target service in this access control rule.
+Suppose that we want STUNner to reach the media server
-reach *any* media server pod labeled as `app=media-server` over the UDP port range `[10000:20000]`,
+pods labeled as `app=media-server` over the UDP port range `[10000:20000]`, but we don't want
-but we don't want connections via STUNner to succeed to any other pod.
-This will be enough to
+connections via STUNner to succeed to any other pod.
+This will be enough to support WebRTC media,
-support WebRTC media, but will not allow clients to, e.g., reach the Kubernetes DNS service.
+but will not allow clients to, e.g., reach the Kubernetes DNS service.

 Assuming that the entire workload is deployed into the `default` namespace, the below
 `NetworkPolicy` ensures that all access from any STUNner pod to any media server pod is allowed